It wasn't always the case, but you can pair your Google smart speaker with any Bluetooth speaker.

 You can also set the Bluetooth speaker as your default Google Assistant speaker.
 Go back to the speaker's settings (the cog icon) but this time tap on 'Default speaker', which you'll see under 'Device settings'.

 Once they're paired and the speaker you want is set as default, just use any regular Google Assistant command and the audio and music will be played on the Bluetooth speaker instead.

-The new feature works across the Google Home family, all the way from the cute Mini to the powerful Max.
-Obviously, this feature is probably most going to benefit Mini owners, as Google's tiny smart speaker doesn't deliver a great performance in sound quality.
+Obviously, this feature is probably most beneficial Mini owners, as Google's tiny smart speaker doesn't deliver a great performance in sound quality.

 Be aware that all your Google Home's audio will route through your Bluetooth speakers if you do this.
 So if you ask for the weather, your Bluetooth speakers will play the answer - not your Google Home.

-Yes, we said speakers - as in more than one.
-All you have to do is add a second Google Home/Chromecast built in or Chromecast Audio-connected speaker in a group and you'll automatically enable multi-room audio, voice controlled by the Google Home smart speaker.
+Yes - all you have to do is add a second Google Home/Chromecast built in or Chromecast Audio-connected speaker in a group and you'll automatically enable multi-room audio, voice controlled by the Google Home smart speaker.

 So, just like a Sonos system, you can walk from room to room and they'll all play the same thing so that you don't miss a melody or word of your podcast.

 The tricky thing here is that it's the Google Home smart speaker that you add to the multi-room group, not a Bluetooth speaker.
 It is possible to connect Wi-Fi and Bluetooth speakers around the house, though.

 To create a group, simply open the Google Home app and tap 'Add', which you'll see in the control dock at the top of the Home screen.